Are you planning your next trip and you’re wondering how can you spend 4 days in Malta without a car? I’ve got you covered!

 On the second day of your Malta itinerary, I’d recommend spending some time in Mdina and Rabat.
 Mdina is Malta’s former capital and is located in the center of the island.
 Despite its small size, the city is known for its amazing architecture, peaceful atmosphere, and beautiful views of Malta.

-You can wander the narrow streets, admire the view from Panoramic Malta Viewpoint and stop for a coffee or something to eat at one of the restaurants in Pjazza Mesquita.
+You can wander the narrow streets, admire the view from the Malta observation deck and stop for a coffee or something to eat at one of the restaurants in Pjazza Mesquita.
 Game of Thrones fans will recognize both the square and the Main Gate from the series.

 Rabat is just outside the old city walls of Mdina.
 Some of its highlights include St. Paul Catacombs, Howard Gardens, St. Paul Church, and St Dominic’s Priory.